Did you Know? List of Interesting Facts about Indians West Virginia

-- Fact 2 - The Southeast tribes of Native Americans were hunter gatherers and hunter farmers.
+- Fact 2 - The Southeast tribes of Indians were hunter gatherers and hunter farmers.
 Men were in charge of hunting for food and protecting the camp and the women were in charge of the land and home.
 They inhabited lands of Woodland, lakes, rivers and streams and were hunters, fishers and farmers.
 Their crops included rice, squash, melons, pumpkins.

 An Iroquois warrior